-SC CURE allows underrepresented students from Burke High School to explore a career in biomedical cancer research.
+SC CURE allows underrepresented students to as a explore a career in biomedical cancer research.
 Rising sophomores and juniors are offered a number of learning opportunities focused on cancer biology, epidemiology, and health disparities.
-The two-year Program consists of cancer-focused courses and enrichment activities including a hands-on research rotation at the Hollings Cancer Center, as well as cultural enrichment activities at the Wadmalaw Community Center and Beaufort's Penn Center.
-The Program is designed to stimulate and facilitate local students' interest in cancer research and cancer health disparities research.
+The program consists of cancer-focused courses and enrichment activities including a hands-on research rotation at the Hollings Cancer Center, as well as cultural enrichment activities at the Wadmalaw Community Center and Beaufort's Penn Center.
+The program is designed to stimulate and facilitate local students' interest in cancer research and cancer health disparities research.

 Applications for the 2017-2018 SC CURE Program are no longer being accepted at this time.